Quercus acutissima

-Quercus acutissima, the sawtooth oak, is an Asian species of oak native to China, Tibet, Korea, Japan, Indochina (Vietnam, Thailand, Myanmar, Cambodia) and the Himalayas (Nepal, Bhutan, northeastern India).
+Quercus acutissima, the sawtooth oak, is an Asian species of oak native to China, Tibet, Korea, Japan, Taiwan, Siberia, Mongolia, Bangladesh, Philippines, Indonesia, Malaysia, India, Pakistan, Sri Lanka, Brunei, Indochina (Vietnam, Thailand, Myanmar, Cambodia, Laos), Himalayas (Nepal, Bhutan, Northeast India).
 It is widely planted in many lands and has become naturalized in parts of North America.

 Quercus acutissima is closely related to the Turkey oak, classified with it in Quercus sect.
-Cerris, a section of the genus characterised by shoot buds surrounded by soft bristles, bristle-tipped leaf lobes, and acorns that mature in about 18 months.
+Cerris, a section of the genus characterized by shoot buds surrounded by soft bristles, bristle-tipped leaf lobes, and acorns that mature in about 18 months.

 Description

 Quercus acutissima is a medium-sized deciduous tree growing to 25–30 m tall with a trunk up to 1.5 m in diameter.
 The bark is dark gray and deeply furrowed.
-The leaves are 8–20 cm long and 3–6 cm wide, with 14–20 small saw-tooth-like triangular lobes on each side, with the teeth of very regular shape.
+The leaves are 8–20 cm long and 3–6 cm wide, with 14–20 small saw-tooth-like triangular lobes on each side, with teeth of very regular shape.

 The flowers are wind-pollinated catkins.
-The fruit is an acorn, maturing about 18 months after pollination, 2–3 cm long and 2 cm broad, bicoloured with an orange basal half grading to a green-brown tip; the acorn cap is 1.5–2 cm deep, densely covered in soft 4–8 mm long 'mossy' bristles.
+The fruit is an acorn, maturing about 18 months after pollination, 2–3 cm long and 2 cm broad, bi-coloured with an orange basal half grading to a green-brown tip; the acorn cap is 1.5–2 cm deep, densely covered in soft 4–8 mm long 'mossy' bristles.
 It is closely related to Quercus cerris, classified with it in Quercus sect.
-Cerris, a section of the genus characterised by shoot buds surrounded by soft bristles, bristle-tipped leaf lobes, and acorns that mature in about 18 months.
+Cerris, a section of the genus characterized by shoot buds surrounded by soft bristles, bristle-tipped leaf lobes, and acorns that mature in about 18 months.

 Ecology

 The acorns are very bitter, but are eaten by jays and pigeons; squirrels usually only eat them when other food sources have run out.
 The sap of the tree can leak out of the trunk.
 Beetles, stag beetles, butterflies, and Vespa mandarinia gather to reach this sap.

+Native to Asia, sawtooth oak has found its way into the Eastern part of the United States in states including Florida, Missouri, New York, Alabama, Pennsylvania, and many others.
+Quercus acutissima was introduced into the United States around the 1920s.
+In order to reduce the potential harms of the sawtooth oak, researchers and scientists are advising to remove tree saplings and remove the plant species altogether from reclamation species lists.
+Due to their preference for well-drained acid soils, Quercus acutissima is able to thrive and survive in various harsh locations.
+Similarly to other species, the sawtooth oak is able to outcompete with other native species, which has the possibility to be detrimental to ecosystems.
+Due to its fast-growing nature, these saplings are being planted with little thought about the potential damage it may have to native species.